Code-for-All/civicpatterns.org/patterns/something-must-happen.md

 ---
 layout: catalog
 title: Something Must Happen
+tagline: >
-tagline: When you allow people to report information, you must have a proces in place to follow up on their reports.
+    When you allow people to report information, you must have a proces in place to follow up on their reports.
 category: Engagement
 stub: true
+related:
+    - Next Step
+    - Big Button
+    - No Score Card
+tags:
+    - incentives
+antipattern: false
 ---